Menu - Mr Yum

 In Melbourne’s cafes the industrial-chic look is second only to Scandinavian minimalism in terms of popularity.
-But at Project281, Sarge Michael and Connell McGrath (former owners of The Glass Den have taken the theme far more literally than others.
+But at Project281 Sarge Michael (former owner of The Glass Den) has taken the theme far more literally than others.
 Enter the former warehouse off Albert Road and you’re greeted by towering walls of one-tonne concrete drainage pits, which usually live underground and connect stormwater pipes.
 Project281’s are overflowing with greenery.

 Continue inside to find a sizeable coffee bar and kitchen bordered by exposed-aggregate concrete counters, and 97 seats spread between ground floor and a mezzanine.
 Balustrades are made from dull concrete-reinforcement rods, and the chandeliers from Victorian-era-style black steel lacework.
 The walls are bright white, but as the fit-out ages, more reo rods sunk into the brickwork will rust and dribble downwards to create dramatic streaks.